alexandrefvb/jquery-json-form-functions/README.md

 ### Conversion rules:

-  - All inputs on form that have a name attribute will be added to the json.
+  - All inputs on form that have a name attribute will be added to the JSON.
-  - The name attribute defines which property of json will be populated.
+  - The name attribute defines which property of JSON will be populated.
   - Nested objects with multiple levels of attributes can be created using dots "." to specify nested properties.
   - Arrays of values can be created using the same name in more than one input on same form.
   - To create arrays of objects indexes must be used to determine which object of list will hold input value.
+  - Inputs with empty values are ommitted on JSON.
+  - For checkboxes and radio buttons just "checked" values are added to JSON.
+  - Any input with class "json-form-array" will be converted to an array in JSON.
+This feature can be used in selects with multiple selection and checkboxes to force array representation even if just one option was selected.

 ### Full example: